cristinamtown/letterboxd_rec_system/README.md

 ## The Data

-The SQL table belows show make up of the two tables used in this project.
+The SQL table belows shows the makeup of the two tables used in this project.

 ![SQL_db_diagram](images/db_diagram.png)

-As of now, the tables has 579,707 rating from 1,199 users rating 77,772 different movies.
+As of now, the table has 579,707 ratings from 1,199 users rating 77,772 different movies.